u-root/cpu/README.md

 ### cpu on heterogeneous systems.

 The cpu command sets up the various 9p mounts with a default namespace.
-Users can override this default by setting the CPU_NAMESPACE environment variable.
-This variable looks like most PATH variables, with comma-separated values, but with one extra option: users can, optionally, specify the local path and the remote path.
+Users can override this default with the -namespace switch.
+The argument to the switch looks like PATH variables, with comma-separated values, but with one extra option: users can, optionally, specify the local path and the remote path.
 This is useful when running ARM binaries hosted from an x86 system.